From the dish, to sound. TasteTune creates music inspired by flavor.

 It is also typically eaten with arepas.

-The name originates from the Spanish word meaning “secondhand clothing.”
+The name originates from a Spanish word meaning “vintage clothing.”

 It was named because the appearance of the thinly shredded meat resembles scraps of old fabric.